isaeken/spinner/README.md

 ## Installation

-You can install using compoer.
+You can install using composer.

 ````shell
 composer require isaeken/spinner